Schoolboys and girls raising their arms and smiling

 Crisis for children in Niger

-Niger, a landlocked West African nation with a population of 27 million, is facing a host of new humanitarian challenges in the wake of civil unrest and related events in July 2023.
-Political instability, sanctions and border closures are making it difficult to get humanitarian aid through.
+Humanitarian needs in Niger, a landlocked West African nation with a population of 27 million, increased in the wake of civil unrest and related events in the summer of 2023.
+Political instability, sanctions and border closures made it difficult for humanitarian aid to get through.

-The ongoing crisis has made an already dire situation worse for a nation where severe child malnutrition was already prevalent.
+The crisis exacerbated an already dire situation in a nation where severe child malnutrition has long been prevalent.

 Climate change impacts have created long-term challenges.
 More than 10 million people — nearly 42 percent of the population — live in extreme poverty.
 The country has a high unemployment rate and lacks any type of social safety net for struggling families.